Updated December 31, 2023

 U.S. Bank: Best Physical Bank with Free Business Checking

 If you'd rather use a physical bank where you can meet with a banker, look at U.S. Bank.
-It has more than 2,000 branches across the country.
+It has 2,900+ branches.
 But they're mostly in the Western states.

 It's hard to find free business checking accounts at big banks.
 U.S. Bank offers a Silver Business Checking Package with no maintenance fees or account minimum.